 Individual labour supply

 The supply curve for an individual cannot continue to slope upwards indefinitely.
-Labour market theory suggests it will initially slope upwards, and then bend backwards.
-Up to a wage rate of W1, the relative price of leisure increases, and workers will look to switch from leisure to work.
-In other words there is a strong substitution effect as wages start to rise.
+Labour market theory suggests the labour supply curve will initially slope upwards, and then bend backwards.
+Up to a wage rate of W1 in the diagram, the relative price of leisure for an individual increases and workers will look to switch from leisure to work.
+In other words, there is a strong substitution effect as wages start to rise.
 Hence, the supply curve slopes upwards to point L.

-However, beyond W1, the income effect begins to dominate and further rises in money wages, which increase real income, mean that less work is required to achieve the same level of real income.
+However, beyond W1, the income effect begins to dominate and further rises in money wages, which boost real income, mean that less work is required to achieve the same level of real income.
 It can be assumed that beyond a given wage a worker will be satisfied with their level of real income, hence wage rates beyond this level means that fewer hours need to be worked.
 However, few workers are in a position to be able to reduce their hours given that they have fixed contracts.

 Barriers to entry